-A playbook from someone who never thought they'd land on this stage - then would up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.
+A playbook from an accidental TEDx speaker, who later wound up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.

 Here are my tips for getting the most out of the experience.